xant-tv/bartmoss/README.md

 # Bartmoss
-A suite of Lua scripts to simplify interaction with the Cyberpunk 2077 console while maintaining game integrity and user safety.
+A suite of Lua scripts to simplify interaction with the Cyberpunk 2077 console.

+Bartmoss lets you:
+ - Control item stats such as quality (rarity), item level or weapon damage and effects.
+ - Give the player new items with these controls.
+ - Modify existing items in the player's inventory.
+ - Easily find and reference items by name instead of obscure hashes.

 ## Requirements
  - Cyberpunk 2077 (version 1.0.6)